Team Europe skipper Jayson Shaw vows to 'crush' USA at Mosconi Cup: Schedule, scores, teams, format at Alexandra Palace

 The best nine-ball players from Team Europe and Team USA go head to head again across four days at Alexandra Palace; Europe are the current holders; they're aiming for six wins in a row; Watch the 2025 Mosconi Cup live on Sky Sports from 6.30pm on Wednesday, December 3

-Captain Jayson Shaw says Team Europe are in London to "win" the Mosconi Cup and claims the USA are here "to get paid" while vowing to "crush" the visitors at Alexandra Palace.
+Captain Jayson Shaw says Team Europe are in London to "win" the Mosconi Cup and claims the USA are here "to get paid" whilst vowing to "crush" the visitors at Alexandra Palace.

 Team Europe will be aiming for a sensational six in a row having won 15 out of the last 18 Mosconi Cup ties since 2007 - they also edge the all-time head-to-head record, capturing the coveted silverware on 17 occasions - three more than the United States' tally of 13.